telerik/winforms-docs/cloud-integration/aws/storage.md

 ````

->note If you do not have a account in Visual Studio please check [Getting Started]({%slug cloud-services/aws/getting-started%})
+>note If you do not have an AWS account in Visual Studio please check the[Getting Started]({%slug cloud-services/aws/getting-started%}) article.

 ## Step 3: Create the IAmazonS3 client

-Now you are ready to create the IAmazonS3 client object.
-This object will be used later as well.
+Now you are ready to create the *IAmazonS3* client object.
+This object will be used later form managing the data.

 ````C#